top of page

 2. AVOID HONEY IF YOU ARE SENSITIVE TO SALICYLATES

-Because honey comes from a plant, it contains a natural chemical called salicylate.
 Salicylates act as a natural preservative for plants protecting against microbe attacks and providing immunity.

 Some people can get terrible symptoms from salicylates such as recurrent hives, irritable bowel symptoms including bloating as well as headaches, incredible fatigue, moodiness, brain-fog, aches and pains and children can be restless with exacerbation of behavioural issues such as ADHD.
 Symptoms differ between people and can change over a lifetime.

-Honey is very high in salicylates and salicylates are also found found in fruits and vegetables, nuts and seeds, herbs and spices, oils such as olive oil and coconut oil, chocolate, mint flavoured sweets, tea and herbal teas, coffee, fruit juices and ciders, and many alcoholic drinks such as beer and wine.
+Honey is very high in salicylates and salicylates are also found found in a range of fruits and vegetables, nuts and seeds, herbs and spices, oils such as olive oil and coconut oil, chocolate, mint flavoured sweets, tea and herbal teas, coffee, fruit juices and ciders, and many alcoholic drinks such as beer and wine.

-Salicylates are just one type of natural chemicals that can cause unpleasant symptoms and if you are sensitive to salicylates you may also be sensitive to the other natural chemicals- amines, glutamates as well as some food additives.
 People's sensitivities are very unique and very hard to predict so a properly constructed food chemical elimination diet (the Royal Prince Alfred Hospital Elimination diet = the FAILSAFE diet) can help identify what groups of chemicals and foods you are reacting to.

-5 HONEY ALTERNATIVES low in fructose and salicylates
+FIVE HONEY ALTERNATIVES low in fructose and salicylates

-1. Sugar: white, brown, castor, icing
+1. Sugar: white, brown, castor, icing: low in fructose and salicylates.

 Sugar can be used instead of honey- either white or brown.
 Just moderate use to maintain a healthy diet.

-4. Golden syrup: a firm favourite in our household for when you want that denser, stronger, molasses type of taste.
+A delicious choice for when you want that denser, stronger, molasses type of taste.

 Often found in the baking section in supermarkets.
-Contains sulphites but will be burned off in cooking..
+Contains sulphites but will be burned off in cooking.

-FODMAPs or salicylates elimination diet.
+The low FODMAPs or salicylates elimination diet.

 If you suspect you may be sensitive to FODMAPs or salicylates and other naturally chemicals/ food additives then you can: